Chinese Shares Higher At Midday Friday - UrduPoint

 Chinese Shares Higher At Midday Friday

-BEIJING, (UrduPoint / Pakistan Point News - 17th Mar, 2023 ) :China's major stock indices ended higher in the morning session Friday, with the benchmark Shanghai Composite Index up 1.58 percent to 3,278.01 points.
+BEIJING, (UrduPoint / Pakistan Point News - 18th Mar, 2023 ) ::China's major stock indices ended higher in the morning session Saturday, with the benchmark Shanghai Composite Index up 1.58 percent to 3,278.01 points.

 The Shenzhen Component Index gained 1.25 percent to 11,377.83 points at midday.